How It Works

 * **Native Figma MCP** (by Figma) connects directly to Figma's API with read and write access.
 No Desktop Bridge plugin required.

-Both providers give the agent real-time access to component data, tokens, styles, and screenshots.
-Every skill renders through the MCP, regardless of which provider or host you use.
+Both providers let the agent render annotation frames into Figma and capture screenshots for validation.
+Every render skill draws through the MCP, regardless of which provider or host you use.
 See [Getting Started](/getting-started#2-set-up-figma-mcp) for setup instructions.

 <Note>